neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 :sync: python

-We can check **datashuttle** has installed correctly by by importing it into Python without error
+We can check **datashuttle** has installed correctly by by importing it into Python without error:

 ```python
 from datashuttle import DataShuttle